efarraro/krumit/_items/ArchmagisAmulet.md

 ---
 name: Archmage's Amulet
 description: Acquire target ability
-flavor: "I want it, I got it." -Archmage Ariana
+flavor: "Love it, get it, have it, use it." - Archmage Alexandra
 cost: 5
 image: /images/ArchmagisAmulet.png
 durability: 2